What does Polynesia mean?

-The longhouses are large buildings, that allow you to access your room from an interior hallway.
-Every room is either 2 stories or 3 stories high.
+The longhouses are large buildings that allow you to access your room from an interior hallway.
+Every room is either two stories or three stories high.

-A standard room at the Polynesian will have a day bed, 2 queen-sized beds, a small table, 2 chairs, and an armoire for your clothes.
-The standard room size is about 415 square feet and you can’t have over 5 occupants in any 1 room.
+A standard room will have a day bed, two queen-sized beds, a small table, two chairs, and an armoire for your clothes.
+The typical room size is about 415 square feet, and you can’t have over five occupants in any one room.
 You’ll also find amenities like a coffee maker, ironing board, Disney shampoo and soap, an iPod dock, and a safe.

 Did you want to get a king-sized bed?
 If yes, you’ll have to make a special request since they only have a limited number of king-sized beds available.

 Next, if you want to stay in a suite, you can house anywhere from 4-9 people.
-All of the resorts suites are in the Tonga longhouse.
+All of the resort’s suites are in the Tonga longhouse.

 Different Room Views at the Polynesian Village Resort

 What type of room view matters to you?
-If a relaxing room view is important to you, we suggest you book a room that offers a lagoon view.
-If you want to keep an eye on all the action, ask for a clear view of the theme park.
+If a relaxing room view is essential to you, we suggest booking a room that offers a lagoon view.
+If you want to keep an eye on all the action, ask for a clear picture of the theme park.

 A standard room view will feature the lovely landscaping and walkways the Polynesian resort is famous for.
-The marina and pool are included in the standard room views, so you can request them at no additional cost!
+The marina and pool are included in the standard room views so that you can request them at no additional cost!

 Finally, some rooms overlook the parking lot.
-When you book your room, you have to specifically ask to not get a parking lot view, otherwise, you probably will.
+When you book your room, you have to ask not to specifically get a parking lot view.
+Otherwise, you probably will.

 Room Check-in and Check-Out Policies

 After booking your room, you’ll need to download the My Disney Experience App.
-Open up the app and look for a section titled “Online Check-in”.
+Open the app and look for a section titled “Online Check-in.”
 After clicking on the online check-in, you’ll be able to request an early check-in.